SolidSpace/modern-events/README.md

 **Localization**

-This Webpart is currently available in following language : english, german It would be great if someone could provide some other languages.
+This Webpart is currently available in following language : english, german

+It would be great, if someone provides more language files.

 Feel free to fork this project and modifiy it to whatever you need !!!